alphafox02/focalx_ppa/README.md

 # focalx_ppa
-PPA Repo for DragonOS FocalX
+PPA Repo for DragonOS FocalX x86_64 only.
+Not for DragonOS Pi64 at the moment.
+Sorry.
+Hope to fix that some day soon!

 ```